devopsgroup-io/catapult/README.md

     * option: `software_workflow: upstream`
         * this option is useful for launching a new website or maintaining a regulated website
         * specifies the Test environment and the `develop` branch as the source and automated save point for software files and database
-        * REMINDER: websites with this option will have its Production instance overwritten with software files and datbase from the `master` branch - see [Release Management](#release-management)
+        * REMINDER: websites with this option will have their Production instance overwritten with software files and database from the `master` branch - see [Release Management](#release-management)
 * `webroot:`
     * default: `/`
     * required: no